merthidayetoglu/CommBench/README.md

 #### Pattern Composition

-CommBench relies on point-to-point communications.
+CommBench relies on point-to-point communications as communication unit to build collective communication patterns.
 The API offers a single function ``add`` for registering point-to-point communications that can be used as the building block for the desired pattern.

 The simple registration function is defined below, where ``count`` is the number of elements (of type ``T``) to be transfered from ``sendid`` to ``recvid``.
 ```cpp